10up/wp-newrelic/readme.txt

 = Admin Settings =

 Admin settings can be browse after activating plugin.
-You should see a new option named __New Relic__ in admin menu.
-In case of WPMU, menu option could be found in network dashboard.
+You should see a new option named __New Relic__ under Tools menu.
+In case of WPMU, it could be found in network dashboard.

-Capture URL setting: If Capture URLs setting is enabled, it will capture URL parameters for displaying in transaction traces.
+Capture URL Parameters: If Capture URLs setting is enabled, it will capture URL parameters for displaying in transaction traces.

+Disable for AMP: If Disable for AMP setting is enabled, it will disable New Relic for AMP endpoints.

 = Basic Config =